SohanAddagudi/contextpert/README.md

 ## Reproducing Figures and Tables

-Sections are ordered to match the manuscript.
-Note that two script filenames in `table_generation/` predate the paper's final numbering: `table6_DDR-Bench.py` now produces Table 7, and `table7_DTR-Bench.py` now produces Table 6.

 ### Table 1 (Pairwise regression MSE on context-held-out split, per perturbation type)

 Per-modality MSE for chemical, shRNA, over-expression, and ligand perturbations on a **context-held-out** split, comparing CellVS-Net Target and CellVS-Net Molecule against a population baseline.